EthanPerello/npc-forge/docs/generation-options.md

 ### Character Generation Process

-1. Click "Generate Character" to begin
+1. Click "Generate Character" to begin with enhanced visual feedback (NEW in v0.22.0)
 2. AI processes inputs using selected models
 3. Character text is generated first, followed by portrait
 4. Results are displayed with tabs for different sections
-5. **Save to Library** to enable chat functionality and editing features
+5. **Save to Library** to enable chat functionality and editing features (now transitions to "View Library" in v0.22.0)

 ### Alternative Options